CIEE-Living-Data-Project/Rammell_BIOL548T_Phenology_Project_2022/scripts/_README.md

+This script folder contains two scripts:

-This is an initial script file which loads packages, uses groundhog to manage packages, and downloads data from multiple sources: url, github, and dryad.
+  (1) "setup.R" which sets up the directories, installs and loads packages, and downloads data from Dryad and saves it to a folder.

+  (2) "analysis.R" which creates the figure used in the manuscript.